 As we live in a society of diverse ethnicity, we make every effort to respect the religious and cultural wishes of all families and we work very closely with the Chaplaincy Team within the Trust who can provide appropriate spiritual and pastoral care.

-Viewings within office hours can be arranged by contacting the Bereavement Office.
-Out of office hours/weekends, please contact the ward concerned who will liaise with the site practitioner for an appointment and then they will call back to confirm a time.
+Viewings within office hours can be arranged by contacting the Viewing Suite/Mortuary on Maidstone Hospital 01622 224457 or Tunbridge Wells Hospital on 01892 635946.
+Out of office hours/weekends, please contact the ward concerned who will liaise with the site practitioner to arrange an appointment and then they will call back to confirm a time.